Who Is Sandra Oh?

 Sandra Oh is a Canadian actress born on July 20, 1971, in Nepean (now Ottawa), Ontario, Canada.
 The daughter of Korean immigrants, Oh started her performance career as a child.
 She attended the National Theatre School of Canada, and at age 19 had her breakthrough role in the television biopic The Diary of Evelyn Lau (1993).
 Her performance garnered a Gemini nomination and the 1994 Cannes FIPA d'Or for Best Actress.
 In 1996, Oh moved to Los Angeles to join the cast of HBO’s comedy Arli$$.
 Roles in films like Under the Tuscan Sun (2003) and Sideways (2004) followed.
-She landed a prominent role in the TV series Grey's Anatomy (2005) which garnered her a Golden Globe, multiple Screen Actor's Guild awards and Emmy nominations.
+She then landed the role of Dr. Cristina Yang in the hit TV series Grey's Anatomy (2005), which garnered her numerous award nominations over the course of her 10 years on the show.
+In 2018, she found more success as the star of BBC America's spy drama Killing Eve.

 Actress Sandra Miju Oh (her middle name means "pretty pearl" in Korean) was born on July 20, 1971.
 Oh's father Joon-Soo (John) and mother Young-Nan emigrated from South Korea to study economics and biochemistry, respectively.
 Sandra Oh and her siblings were raised in a suburb of Nepean (now Ottawa), Canada, where they were active in the tight-knit local Korean community.
 "Wherever Koreans are, they set up a church," Oh said of her childhood.
 "There weren't many of us, maybe 10 families, so [ours] was like a church in the basement of a church."